efarraro/krumit/_items/DragonPaw.md

 ---

 EN_name: "Dragorn's Paw"
-EN_description: "Restore 2 health when you attack an enemy that is afflicted by burn"
+EN_description: "Restore 2 ❤️ when you attack a burning enemy"
 EN_flavor: "'That thrice damned Greybeard...I will find him, and I WILL get my hand back.
 And if he wants his money back, he can whistle for it.' – Bartholomew"
 tile_id: DragonPaw
 cost: 4